How to sell digital products with Stripe

 Stripe is excellent when a customer is already convinced and ready to pay.
 It is fast, familiar, and trusted.
 If the decision is made, Stripe Checkout works well.

-If a customer still needs context, reassurance, comparison, or guidance, Stripe does not give you the tools to provide it.
-That is where Checkout Page changes the equation.
+If a customer still needs context, reassurance, comparison, or guidance, Stripe does not provide the tools to give it.

 Turning payments into a selling experience

-Stripe focuses on collecting payment details, while Checkout Page focuses on helping persuade customers to say “yes”.
+Stripe focuses on collecting payment details, while we focus on helping persuade customers to say “yes”.

 • Write rich product descriptions